aappddeevv/scalajs-reaction/README.md

 - react-responsive
 - react-helmet
 - react-flexbox-grid
-- react-router-dom 6
+- react-router-dom 6 (the v5 bindings are no longer available)
 - recoil (facebook state management)
 - use-query-params
 - use-deep-compare-effect
 - vdom
 - whydidyourender (use include/exclude regexs, see the readme in that directory)

-Some of the external libs have just enough scala.js to write an app with but they are not fully fleshed out.
-In most cases, there are enhancements to make using the library easier, however, scala3 will introduce some refinements to the scala language that will make many things easier and I have chose not to try and be too clever until scala3 arrives.
+Some of the external libs have just enough scala.js bindings to write an app with are not fully fleshed out.
+In most cases, there are enhancements to make using the library easier.

 Most of the packages use a simple namespace hierarchy starting with the package name versus "ttg" or "scalajs-reaction" or anything complicated.
 You are likely only to use one set of react libraries